0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/issuer/apis.md

 On successful Issuer creation, the Response Body will contain a set of details related to the newly created Issuer such as its `id`.

-**Role Inside the flow**: To create an issuer it is required to have an Organization Account signed-in.
-Creating an Issue is mandatory to use the [schemas](../schemas/apis.md) and [offers](../offers/apis.md) APIs.

 **[API Reference](https://api-staging.polygonid.com/#tag/Onboarding-Orgs/operation/CreateAccountManagement)**

 **[Postman Reference](https://web.postman.co/workspace/My-Workspace~ef6b645d-1b41-44d0-80fa-29f8f99bea63/request/19130748-e3215056-5796-42b9-b9cb-bf8a543837a8)**